 Music can have a huge effect on your mind when you train, which in turn can result in a physiological benefit.
 Choosing the right music when you train has the potential to lower your perceived exertion, and alter your response to discomfort.

 Music and Workout Intensity

 The psycho-physiological effects of music are mostly dependent on the intensity of your workout.
-This is because your brain has limited capacity to process information.
+This is because your brain has a limited capacity to process information.
 As intensity increases, so does the physical demand, which consumes a greater portion of our mental bandwidth.
 At lower intensities, you can handle both sensory input and work output.

-At intensities below FTP, music can lower your perceived effort around 10%.
-This means that you can do the same amount of work at what feels like less effort.
+At intensities below FTP, music can lower your perceived effort by around 10%.
+This means that you can do the same amount of work with what feels like less effort.
 While this can help your efforts below threshold, above threshold, you won’t get the same benefit of lower RPE.
 This is because the physiological demands of work above threshold overloads your brain.

 While you don’t get the benefit of reduced RPE at or above FTP, there are still advantages to using music during your training.
 At higher intensities, music doesn’t alter the perception of effort or fatigue, but it can change how you interpret or respond to the discomfort.

 Music can also aid your ability to manage pain and discomfort by helping you reinterpret the pain as productive.
 In other words, you are re-framing the exercise stress because you understand the benefits of the workout.
 Music keeps you hanging in there, knowing there will be a reward of increased fitness when the workout is done.

 The type of music that works best for training is dependent on the intensity of your workout.
 For lower levels of intensity, there is not much of a difference between the songs that help and don’t help.
 Once the intensity ramps up though, it’s important to like what you’re listening too.